ChunhThanhDe/ChunhThanhDe/README.md

 I have a good understanding and skills in using Flutter, Dart, Java, and Spring Boot to design and create cross-platform systems and applications that deliver engaging, user-friendly digital experiences.

-What sets me apart is my unwavering dedication - meticulous, driven, and supportive, always ready to collaborate and tackle problems head-on.
+My unwavering dedication sets me apart - meticulous, driven, and supportive, always ready to collaborate and tackle problems head-on.
 Rapid learning and high-speed knowledge assimilation are part of my DNA, propelling projects toward shared success with my critical thinking and rich professional knowledge.

 ### ✨ Highlighted Projects